block-wallet/extension/docs/convention.md

 ```"docs: add detailed installation instructions for Ubuntu"```

 ### style
-The style: tag should be used to identify changes made to the code style, which do not effect the enduser.
-Note that this is separate from the styling of user interfaces, which does effect the enduser.
+The style: tag should be used to identify changes made to the code style, which do not affect the enduser.
+Note that this is separate from the styling of user interfaces, which does affect the enduser.
 For example, a style change may indicate a change from using tab indentation to spaces.

-For style updates that would effect the enduser, such as CSS changes, use the feat: tag instead.
+For style updates that would affect the enduser, such as CSS changes, use the feat: tag instead.

 Example